HSR-KAN: Efficient Hyperspectral Image Super-Resolution via Kolmogorov-Arnold Networks: Experiment

 \subsection{Ablation Study}

-To gain more insights into our model, we conduct a set of ablative experimentson on the CAVE dataset for $\times4$ SR. The performance of various ablation models is presented in Table \ref{tab:ablation}, with detailed ablative implementation as follows.
+To gain deeper insights into the contributions of different components of our model, we perform a series of ablation experiments on the CAVE dataset for $\times$4 super-resolution.
+The performance of various ablation models is summarized in Table \ref{tab:ablation}, providing a comprehensive comparison of how each individual component impacts the overall performance.
+The detailed implementation of each ablation experiment is described below, highlighting the specific modifications made to isolate the effects of different model components.